redhat-developer/vscode-openshift-tools/README.md

 * `OpenShift: New Project` - Create new project inside the OpenShift Cluster.
 * `OpenShift: About` - Provides the information about the OpenShift tools.
 * `OpenShift: Log out` - Logs out of the current OpenShift Cluster.
+* `OpenShift: Show Output Channel` - Shows commands running under the hood and their output.

 #### Actions available for an OpenShift Cluster Project